"The ARC Marine team is the key to driving our success forward, and why we are all here today."

 Sam currently advises on the conduct of marine research projects at ARC Marine and collates our data to understand and improve how our novel structures will develop in natural marine environments.

-Charlie oversees ARC Marine’s projects on sustainable, aquaculture sites such as mussel and Scallop farms.
-Day to day duties include supervising ARC Marine’s workforce offshore stock thinning, harvesting and maintenance.
+Charlie oversees ARC Marine’s projects on sustainable, aquaculture sites such as mussel and scallop farms.
+Day to day duties include supervising ARC Marine’s workforce stock thinning, harvesting and maintenance.